 By far the top of the list of the top Tioman Island activities is a snorkeling or diving trip.
 The water around Tioman offers some of the best diving in Malaysia as well as some of the most accessible.

-Diving and snorkeling tours are easy to find and good value.
+Diving and snorkeling tours are easy to find and good value and one of the best Tioman things to do if you want to see how beautiful the underwater life is here.
 There are some great dive centres on Tioman.
 You can also do your PADI Open Water Diver certification here for a competitive price.

 Alternatively, there are introductory dives available where you don’t have to be certified or do a course.

 Dive schools are mainly in Salang, ABC, Tekek, Paya and Juara, but your resort should be able to book you a trip.
 The best time of year for diving is at the end of the dry season, as the water gets churned up during monsoon and you’ll get less under-water clarity.

 There is good snorkelling off some points of the west coast of the island, but the best option is around Pulau Tulai (also called Coral Island).
 Many places across the island rent snorkelling equipment.

 Relax at Paya Beach